cudmore/lindensutter/readme.md

  - when moving in matlab or igor, it is SLOW
  - left/right was swapped from previous install?

- the analog video to usb converter i found in a bow seems to be slow.
-Slow down the refresh rate of live flip
+ The analog video to usb converter I found in a box seems to be slow.
+Slow down the refresh rate of live flip.
+In the future swap back in the DC60 dongle (Driver is tricky to install).
+When doing this make sure there is only one video to usb on the system.
+Igor Canvas will always use first one it finds.

  ```
  #root:bMovie:liveFlipInterval = 0.2